HarisShariff/keystone/README.md

 Keystone exists for those who need an identity system that is **small, strong, and foundational** — not one that demands you bring a battleship to a fishing trip.

+Keystone is not only a lightweight IAM solution — it’s also a project designed for learning and sharing how authentication, authorization, and security systems work underneath.
+We believe understanding the foundations is just as important as building secure applications, and Keystone aims to provide both a useful tool and an open blueprint.

 ## Features

 - Dual Operation Modes: HTTP server or Go library.